30 June 2020

 Ever since Google released Flutter, this UI SDK, which makes it easier to develop applications for many platforms with just one codebase, has been getting more and more popular.
 A lot of developers are only now getting into it.
 But how to start?
-In this article, I will share my favourite Flutter resources for learning this technology.
+In this article, I will share my favourite Flutter resources for learning this technology, both Flutter basics and Flutter training for the advanced.

 Flutter resources for developers